idvorkin/idvorkin.github.io/_d/breath.md

 #### Resonant or Coherent Breathing

 - Yoga name: Not associated with a specific yoga name
-- Why it helps: This technique can increase heart rate variability, reduce stress, and promote calm and wellbeing.
+- Why it helps: This technique can increase heart rate variability, reduce stress, and promote calm and well-being.
 - How to do it: Inhale for a count of five, then exhale for a count of five.
 - How to do it details: This technique is best done in a seated position, with the back straight.